ibmverse/verse-developer/tutorials/tutorials.md

 The external application is registered via the file `applications.json`, which is under the `src` folder.
 This file is also responsible for adding the __Person Action__ button to the bizCard.

 Open `src/applications.json` in a text editor.
 It contains an array of objects.
-Each object contains an application, with one or more extensions registered under.
+Each object contains an application, with one or more extensions registered under it.
 The URL for the external application is specified under the property `url`.

-The URL contains a variable `profile.primaryEmail`, surrounded by a pair of angle brackets `<>`. `profile.primaryEmail` is part of the context structure for the bizCard that will get sent to the external application from Verse.
-The value for `profile.primaryEmail` will be calculated and automatically filled in when the external application is loaded.
+The URL contains the variable `profile.primaryEmail`, surrounded by a pair of angle brackets `<>`.
+The value for this variable will be calculated and automatically filled in when the external application is loaded.

+`profile.primaryEmail` is part of the *context structure* for the bizCard that gets sent to the external application from Verse.
 A context structure contains information related to Verse.
-For each of the extension points (bizCard, Mail Read View, and Mail Compose View), it will have its own context structure.
-To learn more about context structure and how they get sent, please refer to the __Further Readings__ section below.
+Each of the extension points (bizCard, Mail Read View, and Mail Compose View), will have its own context structure.

+To learn more about context structure and how they get sent, please refer to the __Further Reading__ section below.

 For adding the UI button on the bizCard, we specified `person` as the value for the `object` property under `extensions`, and set its title to `"Person Action"` via the `title` property.
 In the next section, you will learn how to add UI buttons on different parts of the Verse UI.

-### Further readings
+### Further reading
 1. [Working with match patterns in `manifest.json`][2]
 2. [Introduction to Verse extensions][3]
-3. [Introduction to Verse Developer Extension for Google Chrome][4]
+3. [Introduction to the Verse Developer Extension for Google Chrome][4]
 4. [Context Structure in Verse][5]
 5. [Sending data from Verse][6]

 ---

-## 3. Add Mail Compose Action
+## 3. Add Action for Mail Compose
-In this section, you will add a new application with one extension to `applications.json`.
-This extension will add an action button to the Mail Compose View, which, when clicked, will open your application in a separate window, which will print out all the context structure of the Mail Compose View provided by Verse.
-In the next section, we will add an extra extension into this application.
+In this section, you will add a new application which consists of one extension to Verse.
+The extension will add an action button to the Mail Compose View.
+When the user clicks on this button, an external application will be opened in a separate window, and print out the details of the event data sent from Verse.
+In the next section, we will add a second extension into this application.

 ### Edit applications.json
 1. Open `src/applications.json` in your text editor.

-2. Append the following object into the array in `applications.json`, and save the file:
+2. Append the following object into the array in `applications.json`, and save the file. __Don't forget to add a comma `,` at the end of the preceding application before adding your own__.
   ```JavaScript
   {
     "app_id": "com.ibm.verse.actions.sample.mail",